 Companies, especially small businesses, need to understand cybersecurity threats.
-According to Business Insider, 28% of data breaches occur in small businesses as these are the most vulnerable ones.
+According to Business Insider, 28% of data breaches occur in small businesses, as these are the most vulnerable ones.

 How exactly do threats and vulnerabilities differ?

 They’re like weak spots in your systems, and they generally exist because someone overlooked a particular part of the network security area.
-Threats are things constantly wanting to disrupt your network security and your business.
+Threats are things that constantly want to disrupt your network security and your business.

 As the world continuously moves into a more digital space, threats are also evolving at a relatively rapid pace.

-One of the best ways to protect against threats and vulnerabilities is to make sure your software is always up to date.
+- Keep your software up to date: One of the best ways to protect against threats and vulnerabilities is to make sure your software is always up to date.
 You can also opt for third-party software to take care of all your network security needs.